dkarlovi/dkarlovi.github.io/content/articles/2024/01/22/boring-production/boring-production.md

 ## Conclusion

-The boredom of production components is a crucial aspect of the creative and innovative process.
+Using simple, boring but flexible components is crucial for creativity and innovation.
 Whether in the physical world or not, predictability is the key to unlocking the potential for groundbreaking solutions.
-Embracing the inherent predictability of production components enables us to build, create, and innovate with confidence, knowing that the foundations we lay are steadfast and dependable.
+Embracing the inherent predictability of production components enables us to build, create, and innovate with confidence, knowing that we're standing on rock while doing it.